shilpa-acog/blog/IT-HOME/SSH.md

 # 3. Public-key authentication:

-To aacess any of our servers you need to send the public key to system admin by copy paste or by adding the public key to your github profile and send the github username to him (**"username-acog"** Follow this naming convention to <a href="/IT-HOME/Github">create a github account</a>) add a github url
+To access any of our servers you need to add the public key to your github profile and send the <a href="/IT-HOME/Github">github username</a> **"username-acog"** to system admin or send the same key to him

 ```sh
 ssh -i ~/.ssh/id_rsa.pub username@hostname